-Prior to joining Birketts, he worked at a local authority shared legal service (where he also completed his training contract).
+Prior to joining Birketts, Daniel worked at a local authority shared legal service (where he also completed his training contract).
 Daniel therefore has extensive experience of acting on behalf of local authorities; particularly in commercial property matters.
-He has undertaken a wide range of commercial property work on behalf of local authority clients including: freehold sale and acquisition; commercial landlord and tenant work (new leases, surrenders, assignments/sub-letting, variations, Landlord and Tenant Act 1954 matters etc); overage covenants, and; general advice on rights, restrictions and covenants (both registered and unregistered land).
-As a result Daniel understands those statutory and democratic duties and obligations that distinguish public sector land transactions from private sector land transactions.
-He has also advised extensively on property matters involving charity legislation as well as the ‘Right to Buy’ under the Housing Act 1985.
+He has experience in across a wide range of commercial property work on behalf of local authority clients including: freehold sale and acquisition; commercial landlord and tenant work (new leases, surrenders, assignments/sub-letting, variations, Landlord and Tenant Act 1954 matters etc); overage covenants, and; general advice on rights, restrictions and covenants (both registered and unregistered land).
+As a result, Daniel understands those statutory and democratic duties and obligations that distinguish public sector land transactions from private sector land transactions.
+He also has experience of dealing with property matters involving charity legislation as well as the ‘Right to Buy’ under the Housing Act 1985.

 Daniel studied law at Lancaster University and then went on to complete the Legal Practice Course at the College of Law in Chester.
 In his spare time, Daniel enjoys reading and takes part in the occasional local athletic event.